 Let’s allow the listing to speak for itself:

 “The ShoeZeum is organized into 23 themed exhibits and is on display in Downtown Las Vegas.
 The collection is displayed with memorabilia, toys, and props that bring the shoes to life and tell the story of Nike.
-This listing is for every shoe, every toy, every prop, and every poster in the ShoeZeum.
+This listing is for every shoe, every toy, every prop, every wall decal and poster in the ShoeZeum.
 The collection will not be broken up and sold piece by piece.
 Also included are the Guinness World Record Certificate, the ShoeZeum Trademark, and the ShoeZeum dot com website.”

 Meet the collection via YouTube:

 You do not need to stick to virtual visits to the ShoeZeum.
 If you find yourself in Vegas, swing by the current location – 450 Fremont Street – and check out the 23 theme exhibits.
 Among the highlights on view are shoes worn by Michael Jordan (these account for the only used items in the collection), shoes related to alcohol brands, cartoon and super hero sneaks, a Nike timeline of styles as represented by actual shoes, Running and the History of Air, sneakers from video games and movies, OGs vs. Retros, holiday releases, patriotic kicks, Olympic Jordans and, finally, what’s this?
 A wall of Nikes with an art theme!
 So the ShoeZeum has more in common with a mainstream museum than we first suspected.